camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 * In addition to that the reverse proxy must support websockets and allow the user's web browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled.
 This traffic has to be proxied to port `8060` on the host running the Cawemo Docker containers.

 Please also ensure that Cawemo and Camunda Account can correctly access other services like the PostgreSQL database and the SMTP server.

+For an example on how to configure Cawemo using a reverse proxy server with SSL support please refer to [Reverse Proxy Configuration]({{< ref "reverse-proxy-configuration.md" >}}).

 ## 5. Run Cawemo